planetlabs/planet-client-python/docs/cli/cli-data.md

 This is just like running a normal (quick) search, and takes similar arguments: `--limit` and `--pretty`, and also the same [sort](#sort) parameter (`--sort`).
 You can also run any previous `quick` search.
 They don't have names (the ID is just used as the name), but they are saved in the system and can be executed again.
-Note that searches (except those with an end date that has passed) will show new results if run later and match newly acquired imagery.
+Searches (except those with an end date that has passed) show new results if run later and match newly acquired imagery.

 ### Update Search